Pes anserinus Bursitis/tendinitis

 Treatment

-Treatment primarily involves relief from pain-inducing activity, stretching and graduated rehabilitation within the pain threshold.
-If no progress is made despite regular rehabilitation, arthritis pills (NSAIDs) or injection of adrenal cortex hormone into the bursa between the tendons can be added as part of long-term rehabilitation to reduce the risk of relapse.
+Treatment primarily includes relief from pain-inducing activity, stretching and graduated rehabilitation within the pain threshold.
+If there is no improvement despite regular physiotherapy, treatment may be supplemented with anti-inflammatory tablets (NSAID) or an injection of corticosteroids into the bursa between the tendons as part of a long-term physiotherapy programme to reduce the risk of recurrence.

 Surgery is usually not indicated.